Questions? Good.

 How do I know if I need therapy?

-You don't have to be in crisis to benefit from therapy.
-Most people come in not because everything has fallen apart — but because something isn't working and they can't figure out how to change it on their own.
-Some signs it might be time to reach out: you've been feeling off for longer than a few weeks and it's not getting better on its own; the same patterns keep showing up in your relationships, your work, or how you feel about yourself; you're functioning but exhausted by the effort it takes; or you just have a persistent sense that something needs to change and you don't know where to start.
-You don't need a diagnosis, a dramatic reason, or certainty that therapy will help.
-Curiosity is enough.
+Some signs it might be time to reach out: you've been feeling off for longer than a few weeks and it's not improving on its own; the same patterns keep showing up in your relationships, work, or how you feel about yourself; you're functioning but exhausted by the effort it takes; or you have a persistent sense that something needs to change and you don't know where to start.

 Does therapy actually work for ADHD, burnout, and anxiety?